Sykorajakku/szdc-convert/README.md

 ## Analysis

-Libraries for processing xlsx format and generating JSON files will be used.
+Libraries for processing xlsx format and generating JSON files are be used.
 The most difficult part is to correctly process XLSX format -- files contain so called _merged cells_ which are cell spanning across multiple rows.
 Processing other information after rows / columns after merged must be correctly offseted.
 Cell context must be properly parsed (e.g. station names).
 Logic to compute exact times from time offsets in tables must be implemented.

 Tool can be structured into several classes to be modular enough to support other output formats (e.g. XML) and processing can be structured as sequence of several iterators.
 Exception handling needs to be implemented correctly.

 ## Additional Notes

-The project will use Maven, with `org.apache.poi` libraries for reading the files in a streamed manner (not keeping entire file in memory).
-Test xlsx files will be provided.
-This tool was developed as part of my bachelor’s thesis and needs to be refactored / properly documented.
+The project use Maven, with `org.apache.poi` libraries for reading the files in a streamed manner (not keeping entire file in memory).